CottageLabs/website/README.md

 Run the server from the project root
 `pelican --listen`

-generate content from the project root
+Generate content from the project root
 `pelican content`

-generate styles from `/website_pelican/src/themes/simple/static/scss` `scss main.scss main.css`
+Generate styles from `/website_pelican/src/themes/simple/static/scss` `scss main.scss main.css`

 # Generating new page